CUBRID/cubrid-manual/en/sql/function/analysis_fn.rst

 .. function:: PERCENTILE_DISC(expression1) WITHIN GROUP (ORDER BY expression2 [DESC | ASC]) [OVER (<partition_by_clause>)]

     **PERCENTILE_DISC** is used as an aggregate or analytic function, and is a reverse distribution function to assume a discrete distribution model.
-This takes a percentile value and returns a interpolated value within a set of sorted values.
+This takes a percentile value and returns a discrete value within a set of sorted values.
 NULLs are ignored when calculating.

     This function's input value is a number or a string which can be converted into a number, and the type of returned value is the same as the type of input value.